iPr0ger/esbs_django/README.md

 ## Authentication and Permissions
 To implement all necessary **Authorization and Authentication** needs the `Mozilla Django OIDC` library and integrated [Django Authentication Backend](https://docs.djangoproject.com/en/4.1/topics/auth/customizing/#authentication-backends) are used.
 To use the `OIDC` functionality, the `LifeScience AAI` service has been used.

+In addition, all endpoints were extended with `authentication_classes` attribute, which idea is to specify user's authentication ways to be used to access specific endpoint(s).<br />
+There are four main authentication classes used to protect the API:
+- `SessionAuthentication` - session-based authentication;
+- `BasicAuthentication` - basic authentication type, which uses `username` and `password` to authorise user;
+- `TokenAuthentication` - token-based authentication;
+- `OIDCAuthentication` - OIDC-based authentication, which connects authentication class from the `Mozilla Django OIDC` library.

 To manage accesses to any specific endpoint, you can modify the following configuration, which can be found in any `views.py` file: